Key takeaways:

 2. DRE

-Digital rectal exams (DRE) are exams used to manually feel the prostate.
+Digital rectal exams (DRE) are exams used to manually examine the prostate.
 These exams are a routine part of most men’s yearly medical visits, and they were long thought to temporarily increase PSA levels.
-This increase is quite minimal, but it is still good to be aware of.
+This increase is quite minimal, but it is still good to be aware of9.

 3. Ejaculation

-Ejaculation can increase a PSA score by up to 0.8 ng/dL for around 48 hours.
+Ejaculation can increase a PSA score by up to 0.8 ng/ml starting within 1 hour and resolving to baseline after around 48 hours19,20.

 4. Infection

-Infections like bacterial prostatitis and inflammation of the prostate can temporarily cause elevated PSA levels.
+Infections like bacterial prostatitis and inflammation of the prostate can temporarily cause elevated PSA levels21.

 PSA values tend to return to baseline six to eight weeks after antibiotic treatment and when symptoms have resolved.
 Until then, you may want to delay your PSA screening.